Keyfactor/iot-issuedalert-handler/aws/readme.md

 The enrollment handler retreives the certificate PEM and CA PEM files via the Keyfactor REST API before initializing AWS.
 Then, it creates a parameter hash table according to the template.
 The test template takes a name, serial number, device location, and the PEM certificates for the CA and device certificate.
 Using these values, a new thing is registered, the certificate is uploaded, and a policy for the certificate is created and attached.

-The registration returns the ARNs for the certificate (contains the AWS certificate ID) and for the thing.
-Teh ARN for the certificate in AWS is then attached to the certificate metadata in Keyfactor.
+AWS returns booth the ARN for the certificate and for the thing.
+The certificate ARN is then attached to Keyfactor metadata.

+## Required fields for powershell script

+* AWSRegion - Region used by IoT instance
+* OutputLog - Yes or No to create an output log of actions taken by script
+* ScriptName - Select “Powershell Script Name” option when field is created.
+Value is automatically populated
+* SN - Serial number of script found under “Special Text” dropdown
+* TestOnly - Skips AWS enrollment for testing script
+* CN - Common name attached to certificate (used for thing registration)

+# AWS IoT Certificate Revocation - awsrevoke1.ps1

+Adjust fields for $jsonCredsPath, $AWSRegion, and $LogPath before running script.

+Obviously, when a device certificate is revoked in Keyfactor, the device should be denied access after AWS checks the CRL.
+This script is intended to run once daily on the Keyfactor server to disable certificates in AWS that are revoked in Keyfactor.
+Disabling the certificate in AWS guarentees that the device can't connect in the future.

+This script works by getting a list of certificates enrolled in AWS, and comparing each ARN to Keyfactor certificates containing an ARN as metadata.
+If a certificate is revoked in Keyfactor with a matching ARN, a function is called to deactivate the certificate in AWS.